Tinashe: 2015–2018: Nightride and Joyride

+In March 2017, Tinashe joined American band Maroon 5's tenth headlining tour, Maroon V Tour.
+The same month, Pepsi, in association with iHeartMedia, Shazam, and Viacom, announced that Tinashe would join its music platform, the Sound Drop.
+On March 16, Tinashe premiered a new single, "Flame".
+Following its release, she appeared in the new season of Empire, and performed "America the Beautiful" as part of an event WrestleMania 33 in Orlando.
+In June, Tinashe appeared at two concerts with American singer Aaron Carter at Hot 107.9's Birthday Bash.
+In April 2018, Tinashe released her third album Joyride, which was preceded by two singles: "No Drama" featuring American rapper Offset and "Faded Love" featuring American rapper Future.
+The album received generally favorable reviews from critics and debuted at number 58 on the US Billboard 200.

 2018–2020: Television, departure from RCA, and Songs for You

-On June 9, 2018, record producer Hitmaka revealed his role as executive producer on Tinashe's upcoming album titled Nashe.
-The lead single "Like I Used To" was released on July 13, 2018.
-The project's second single "Throw a Fit" was released on July 26, 2018, with the album's cover as the single artwork.
-In August, rumors of Nashe being cancelled circulated the internet, with further speculation being followed after Tinashe posted a screenshot of a page error from RCA's website on Instagram.
-On September 12, Tinashe was announced as one of the celebrities who will compete on season 27 of Dancing with the Stars.
-Her professional partner was Brandon Armstrong.
-Despite consistently receiving high scores, Tinashe and Armstrong were the fourth couple to be eliminated from the competition on October 15.
+On June 9, 2018, American record producer Hitmaka revealed his role as executive producer on Tinashe's then-upcoming album, titled Nashe.
+Its lead single was "Like I Used To", released on July 13, and its second single was "Throw a Fit", released on July 26 with the album's cover as the single artwork.
+In August, rumors of Nashe being canceled circulated the internet, with further speculation being followed after Tinashe posted a screenshot of a page error from RCA's website on Instagram.
+On September 12, Tinashe was announced as one of the celebrities who would compete on season 27 of Dancing with the Stars; her professional partner was American dancer Brandon Armstrong.
+Despite consistently receiving high scores, they were the fourth couple to be eliminated from the competition on October 15.
 In the same month, Tinashe performed at Austin City Limits Festival.

-Fox announced a live adaption to the musical Rent, as Rent: Live, in which Tinashe portrayed the lead female role of Mimi Marquez, an exotic dancer who struggles with addiction and HIV.
+Fox announced a live adaptation of the musical Rent, as Rent: Live, in which Tinashe portrayed the lead female role of Mimi Marquez, an exotic dancer who struggled with addiction and HIV.
 Promotional videos and series of pictures were released featuring Tinashe and other cast members in rehearsal and costumes during the lead up to the airing.
-As a fan of the musical since middle school, she tells Us Weekly on her role and the musical overall, "It still has a lot of the topics that are definitely not necessarily children topics, but I think it's important because they're very relevant and we deal with them in a beautiful, awesome, fun, exciting way".
-The musical aired on Fox on January 27, 2019.
-The television special received five Primetime Emmy Awards.
+As a fan of the musical since middle school, she told Us Weekly on her role and the musical overall: "It still has a lot of the topics that are definitely not necessarily children topics, but I think it's important because they're very relevant and we deal with them in a beautiful, awesome, fun, exciting way."
+The musical aired on Fox on January 27, 2019, and the television special received five Primetime Emmy Awards.